ktaliaferro/gps-viewer/README.md

 It can also be used to
 - tune radio antenna alignment,
 - assess GPS data accuracy before using it for autonomous flight,
-- assess flight path consistency over multiple laps for racing and aerobatic competitions, and
+- assess flight path consistency over multiple laps for racing and aerobatic competitions,
-- verify that the aircraft remains within the desired airspace.
+- verify that the aircraft remains within the desired airspace,
+- and locate crashed aircraft.

 Special thanks to Lee from the Painless360 Youtube channel for covering some of these use cases in more detail in the video below.